timdeb08/Programmeerproject/DESIGN.md

 - https://www.verkiezingsuitslagen.nl/verkiezingen/detail/PS20190320/684845

 This dataset contains the results of the elections of the Provinciale Staten from 2019, including the attendance rate.
 The dataset contains all the practical information I need for my visualizations, so it does not need much scraping.
-The download is a CSV file which I convert to a JSON file with the municipalities as objects.
+The download is a CSV file which I convert to a JSON file with the municipalities as object.

 - https://www.cbs.nl/nl-nl/maatwerk/2019/19/percentage-mensen-in-opleidingsniveau-en-leeftijdgroep